sider/sider-docs/docs/enterprise/minio.md

 ## Requirements

 The version of Minio must be [`RELEASE.2019-08-14T20-37-41Z`](https://github.com/minio/minio/releases/tag/RELEASE.2019-08-14T20-37-41Z) or higher.
 Also, Sider Enterprise largely uploads objects on Minio, so you should prepare enough storage space for Minio.
-At least, 100GiB storage would be required.
+At least, 100 GiB storage would be required.

 Before integrating Minio with Sider Enterprise, you first have to create a bucket with the name specified with [`RUNNERS_TRACES_S3_BUCKET_NAME`](./config.md).